rahulroy95/Jenkins-in-ubuntu-18-using-ansible-in-ec2-machine/README.md

 ansible-playbook -i <inventory file name> ansible-install-jenkins-ubuntu18.yml

-You will need to configuree the host "<Your intansce ip add" ,key-pair for ssh with your target server credentials in inevntory file under test-server group.
+You will need to configuree the host "<Your intansce ip add>" ,key-pair for ssh with your target server credentials in inevntory file under test-server group.